xFrapo/projectroyal/README.md

 # what the hell is projectroyal???
+friends creating a website for fun
+## credits
-creating a website for personal gain in experience -credits to 3kh0 for games archive
+- thanks to 3kh0 for games archive
--credits to darkn for teaching us tips
+- thanks to notdarkn for tips
 <print poopoo>